JUMP TO:

 The Basics:

 In addition, the screen is a 1.3” touchscreen, which you can use for swiping through screens or confirming selections.
 The screen is a MIP-based display, which means that it tends to get longer battery life than AMOLED displays, though, as we’ve seen with competitors like the Suunto Race, they can achieve near identical GPS battery life to MIP-based displays like the NOMAD.
-The key difference though is when you get into the always-on configuration of AMOLED, you quickly burn battery.
+The key difference, though, is that when you get into the always-on configuration of AMOLED, you quickly burn battery.

 In any event, for the COROS NOMAD, the screen is brighter and more contrasty than previous COROS MIP displays.
 Here it is side-by-side with the COROS APEX 2 Pro display: